 Sightseeing Bus

-The South (Red) tour visits Valletta, The Three cities, the picturesque fishing village of Marsaslokk, the Blue Grotto and the Megalithic Temples of Hagar Qim as well as many, many other fascinating sites.
-The North (blue) tour takes you through the yacht marinas of Ta' Xbiex, San Anton Palace gardens, Ta Qali Craft centre, the Aviation Museum, Mosta Dome all the way up to the Silent City of Mdina.
-The return journey takes you past some of Malta's most magnificent beaches as well as the hugely popular tourist centres of Bugibba and St Julian's.
+The North (blue) tour takes you through the yacht marina of Ta' Xbiex, San Anton Palace and Gardens, the Ta Qali Craft Village, Aviation Museum, Mosta Dome and the Silent City of Mdina.
+The return journey takes you past some of Malta's most magnificent beaches plus the popular tourist centres, Bugibba and St Julian's.

 Further Information